Attention (Charlie Puth song)

 "Attention" (Note: Stylized on the cover art as "ATTENT!ON".) is a song recorded and produced by the American singer-songwriter Charlie Puth for his second studio album Voicenotes (2018).
 It was written by Puth and Jacob Kasher.
 A midtempo pop rock track with elements of 1980s soft-soul and funk music, the song finds Puth singing about how he realizes his partner was "just want[ing] attention" from him instead of loving him.
 It was released digitally through Artist Partner Group and Atlantic Records on April 21, 2017, and later serviced to the radio on May 2, serving as the album's lead single.
 An accompanying music video was released on April 24, 2017, featuring Puth brooding at the club while scoping out his former partner, later returning home and finding the partner again at his apartment.

 Upon its release, "Attention" received generally positive reviews from music critics for its "slick" and "groove-injected" production, further applauding the track as a more refined, mature and polished musical representation for Puth, compared to his previous releases.
 Commercially, the song was an international success and became Puth's signature song, reaching the top-ten in over twenty countries, including Australia, Belgium, Canada, Croatia, France, Germany, Hungary, Italy, Lebanon, Malaysia, New Zealand, the Philippines, Poland, Portugal, Romania, Slovakia, South Korea, Spain, Switzerland, the United Kingdom, and the United States, where it peaked at number 5 for three non-consecutive weeks.
 By this, the song became his highest and longest charting entry as a solo artist on the Billboard Hot 100 chart to date, as well as his third single to receive a 6× Platinum certification from the Recording Industry Association of America (RIAA), for achieving over six million certified units in the States.

 To promote the song, Puth had his first live performance for "Attention" on The Voice on May 10, 2017, followed by performances on several shows, such as The Tonight Show Starring Jimmy Fallon, The Ellen DeGeneres Show, and The Late Late Show with James Corden.
 He later performed the song on his third headlining concert tour, titled Voicenotes Tour, throughout 2018.

 Background and release

-The original idea of "Attention" began to develop in 2016 when Puth started to record bits of the song while he was on tour in Japan.
+The original idea of "Attention" began to develop in 2016 when Puth started to record bits of the song while he was on tour in Japan, by leaving a voicemail of the melody.
 Puth premiered the song in an "immersive music exhibit" in Los Angeles called "The Attention Room" on April 19.
 The pop-up installation features an LED "infinity tunnel" and is designed to replicate the brain's reaction to receiving attention.
 Two days later, "Attention" was officially released as the lead single of Puth's second studio album.